-DoD Components will collect data on harassment allegations, including anonymous allegations, for the purposes of identifying trends and analyzing program effectiveness.
-DoD Components will annually submit data to the Director, ODEI, for the DoD annual report to the USD(P&R).
-In addition, DoD Components will collect and report data on unlawful discriminatory harassment allegations covered by Paragraph 4.3.
+DoD Components will collect data on harassment allegations reported through the AHP, including anonymous allegations, for the purposes of identifying trends and analyzing program effectiveness.
+DoD Components will report data every 2 years, no later than 31 January, to the Director, OCREOP, for the DoD report to the USD(P&R).
+DoD Component reports will include this data about each complaint of harassment referred to the DoD Component AHP for investigation during the preceding 2 calendar years: